MichaelTrier123/bim-stream-pipeline-public/README.md

-This repository is a version of the project.
+This repository is a public version of the project.
 The actively developed version is maintained privately.